Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

-Noosa’s Main Beach is a great spot for lessons and beginner surfers to get a feel for their surf legs.
+Noosa Main Beach is a great spot for lessons and beginner surfers to get a feel for their surf legs.
 It’s also a stunning white sand beach, so get some nice photos and relax on the sand after surfing.

 You’ll find a fair few different outfitters offering lessons, but best to take lessons from local instructors who know these waters like the back of their hands.

 If you’re a lover of longboard surfing then be sure to check out First Point by the Noosa Life Savers tower.